1. INTRODUCTION & ACCEPTANCE

 (c) disclosed by either party to the other party on the express basis that such information is confidential; or

-(d) which might reasonably be expected by either party to be confidential in nature,
+(d) which might reasonably be expected by either party to be

 provided that, where information relates exclusively to one party, nothing in these Terms and Conditions will require that party to maintain confidentiality in respect of that information;

 “Customer”, “you” or